 The proceeding verse says: “Anyone who breaks one of the least of these commandments and teaches others to do the same will be called the least in the kingdom of heaven, but whoever practices and teaches these commands will be called great in the kingdom of heaven” (Matt.
 5:19)

-The “these commandments” Jesus was referring to were the ones He gave from verses 21-48 on to chapter 6, not the Old Testament laws.
+By “these commandments” Jesus was referring to the ones He gave from verses 21-48 on to chapter 6, not Old Testament laws.
 There, He was correcting the misinterpretations of the Law by the religious teachers.
 He wasn’t correcting what “You have read” but rather what “You have heard.”
 Big difference.

 The Greek word translated as “fulfil” is plero, and it means to satisfy, expire, and to end by fulfilling like when prophecies are fulfilled.
 Every jot and tittle of the whole law or contract at Sinai was fulfilled, ended, and abolished in Christ and “done away” by Him when He made the new contract/covenant with His blood (2 Cor.
 3:6-15, Gal.
 3:19-25, Heb.
 7:11).

-“But Jesus observed the Jewish Law” someone may say.
-Yes, He did.
-We are told that “God sent forth his Son, made of a woman, made under the law.”
-(Gal.
-4:4) Jesus was born a Jew in the flesh and was under the Jewish Law.
+“But Jesus observed the Jewish Law” someone may argue Yes, He did.
+We are told that “God sent forth his Son, made of a woman, made under the law” (Gal.
+4:4).
+Jesus was born a Jew in the flesh and was under the Jewish Law.
 But after His death, that Law contract was taken away (Col. 2:13-14).

 What the Bible means by Jesus fulfilling the Law can be understood by this example.
-When you build a house, a builder fulfills the contract to finish the building by completing the structure, not by tearing away the contract.
+When you build a house, a building contractor fulfills the contract to finish the building by completing the structure.
+He doesn’t do away with the contract.
 And once the work has been completed to the client’s satisfaction, the contract is fulfilled and the builder is no longer bound by it.

 “Does this mean that Christians are not under any sort of law?”
 No. There are also laws given in the New Testament directed to Christians.
 For example, Jesus emphasised two laws which sums up the ten commandments – love of God and love of neighbour (Mt.
 22:36-40).
 Some OT laws no longer apply to Christians (such as sabbath keeping) while some commands were reaffirmed.